Professional Licensure

 State Regulations

-Institutions should determine if there are separate notifications required by the state regulations to offer professional licensure programs in the state.
+Institutions should determine if there are separate requirements by state laws and regulations to offer professional licensure programs in the state.
 These could include state misrepresentation regulations and other consumer protection related regulations.

 SARA Requirements - Notifications